polluks/Ghosts/Releases/readme.txt

 Atari 8-bit:
 Insert the game disk and start the machine with BASIC disabled The game will load automatically

+Apple II:
+You need a CP/M softcard to play this game on your Apple II Additional requirements are a 80-column card and 2 disk drives

+Insert disk 1 in drive A: and disk 2 in drive B:
+Wait until CP/M is booted then type EMULA
+When prompted to use ESC for shift modes type Y
+Press RETURN for system wboot
+Type VEZZA B:STORY.DAT

 Atari ST:
 Insert the game disk and open it